pollen-robotics/python-template/README.md

 A *.gitignore* file makes sure that the Python temporary files are not committed.
 It is adapted from [here](https://github.com/github/gitignore/blob/main/Python.gitignore).

-git LFS is configured to handle all non script files (3D models, deep learning model, images, etc.).
-The list of file is defined in *.gitattributes.* Also, a good practice is to use another repo as a submodule containing all the data.
+git LFS could be configured to handle all non script files (3D models, deep learning model, images, etc.).
+The list of file is defined in *gitattributes_example.* If you want to use LFS rename this file *.gitattributes*.
+Then run ```git lfs install```.
+Also, a good practice is to use another repo as a submodule containing all the data.

 A git hook can be installed to automatically checks PEP8 compliance before a commit.
 See *scripts/git_hooks*.